sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

 ``HTTPDUSER`` is usually ``www-data`` on Debian-based distributions.

-Before setting the access control only the drush user has ``rw`` permissions:
+Before setting the access control only the Drush user has ``rw`` permissions:

 .. code-block:: console